ouracademy/ouracademy.github.io/README.md

 # Ouracademy
 >
-Ouracademy is an organization that promoves the education in software development throught blog posts & videos.
+Ouracademy is an organization that promoves the education in software development throught blog posts & videos 😃.

-Our web page is built with Next.js & Apollo (a graphql client for React)
+Our web page is built with Next.js & Apollo (a Graphql client for React)

 ## Installation